vishwajittripathi/vishwajittripathi/README.md

 - 👋 Hi, I’m @vishwajittripathi
-- 👀 I’m interested in bash_scripting, javascript
+- 👀 I’m interested in open source
-- 🌱 I’m currently learning javascript & git
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me @t_vishwajit